reykjavikcity/webtools/README.md

 #### `renderAlertMessage`

 **Syntax:**
-`renderAlertMessage(message: AlertInfo['message'], linkComponent?: renderAlertMessage.LinkRenderer): ReactNode`
+`renderAlertMessage(message: AlertInfo['message'], linkComponent?: renderAlertMessage.LinkRenderer, onLinkClick?: (e: MouseEvent) => void): ReactNode`

 Helper to render an alerter alert message, which can be a simple string or a more complex array of strings and objects representing links and rich (bold) text formatting.

-It renders link objects as simple `<a href="" />` elements, by default, but you can optionally provide a custom `linkComponent` as a second parameter.
+It renders link objects as simple `<a href="" />` elements, by default, but you can optionally provide a custom `linkComponent` as a second parameter, with an additional `onLinkClick` handler for the links.

 Third